Change Keyboard Commands Offered By Extensions

-Many Google Chrome and Microsoft Edge extensions offer keyboard shortcuts to easily perform their certain tasks.
-For example, users of Facebook Share Button extension can use the keyboard shortcut Alt + S to easily share any webpage on Facebook.com.
-Developers of such extensions can decide the appropriate keys combinations for their extensions using the chrome.commands extensions API.
+Many browser extensions offer keyboard commands to easily perform their certain tasks.
+For example, users of Facebook Share Button extension can use the keyboard command Alt + S to easily share any webpage on Facebook.com.
+Developers of such extensions can decide the appropriate keys combinations for their extensions using the browser.commands extensions API.

-You can now see and change the keyboard shortcuts for various actions offered by extensions.
+You can now see and change the keyboard commands for various actions offered by the extensions.
 To change any shortcut keys combination, just click on the command field and press the desired keys combination.

 Supported keys: A-Z, 0-9, Comma, Period, Home, End, PageUp, PageDown, Space, Insert, Delete, Arrow keys (Up, Down, Left, Right) and the Media Keys.
 All key combinations must include either Ctrl or Alt.
 Combinations that involve Ctrl+Alt are not permitted, but Shift can be used in addition to Alt or Ctrl, though it is not required.